Transparent methodology

 The Formula

-For every card in our database, we calculate your monthly rewards using a simple formula applied to each spending category:
+For every card, we calculate your monthly rewards using one formula applied to each spending category:

 Core equation